denis-sumin/DV-to-MOV-converter/README.md

 Python script for high-quality AVI (DV) to MOV recoding based on ffmpeg, x264, avisynth and avs-deinterlacer.
-To start using the tool, you should install the dependencies from the `installers` folder: AviSynth, MatroskaSplitter, and Python 2.7.
+To start using the tool, you should install the dependencies from the `installers` folder: AviSynth, MatroskaSplitter, and Python 3.6.
+Python >=3.5 is required to run the script.

 Usage (assuming you have your `*.dv` or `*.avi` files in `D:\Video` and you downloaded the tool to `D:\recoder`):